Best places to visit in India

-Your options would now be an extensive North India or South India trip, or a combination of both.
+Your options would now be an extensive trip into either north or south, or a combination of both.
 You can also consider seeing the spiritual cities or trek in the Himalayas plus a visit around Rajasthan.

-You can almost always allocate some beach time, or look at two weeks in the popular regions and a week in the not so popular regions.
+You can almost always allocate some beach time, or look at two weeks in the popular regions and a week in the less frequented regions.
 Or check out our blog for some four weeks trip ideas.

-We hope this information serves as a starting point to explore your options for an Indian holiday deeper.
-We usually exchange multiple e-mails with our guests as we plan their route, so a lot of the route discovery will happen over the course of e-mail exchanges.
-If only one, all or none of these regions appeal to you, plan your trip with us and let us know where you want to go and we’ll make it happen.
-Also check out all our tour ideas.
+We hope this information serves as a good starting point to explore the options for an Indian holiday.
+As we plan a guests route, we usually exchange various e-mails, so the route is always malleable to your specific needs and desires.
+If only one, all, or none of these regions appeal to you, plan your trip with us and let us know where you want to and we’ll make it happen.
+Here are all of our tour ideas that you can get some inspiration from.